 - He has also been accused of quote mining interviews and deceptively editing Stock Footage.
 In Columbine, he strung together snippets from several of Charlton Heston's speeches to make them sound like one speech.
 Also in the film, he implied that the NRA deliberately scheduled its annual conference that year in Denver to exploit the Columbine shootings, when the truth of the matter is the conference had been scheduled months or years in advance, and the NRA cut back the conference in response to the shooting, so that only those portions of it that they were obligated to perform by federal law took place.
 Moore also accused Heston of holding an NRA rally right after a shooting in Flint; however, the footage he used was of Heston visiting the city almost a year later for a campaign event.

-- Speaking of Charlton Heston, Moore's interview with him at the end of the movie is cut down in order, some say, to make Heston's answers look foolish.
+- Going back to Charlton Heston, Moore's interview with him at the end of the movie is cut down in order, some say, to make Heston's answers look foolish.
 In addition, the shot where Heston is walking back to his house after he terminates the interview, and Moore is holding up a picture of little Kayla Rolland as Heston ignores him, was staged.
 The viewer can see that the shot looks as if it were recorded from two angles — front and back.
 But there is no camera visible in front of Moore when he is being shot from behind.

 - Moore quotes statistics for the number of gun homicides in various countries to show the difference between countries with gun proliferation and gun control.
 The numbers didn't match any known independent studies.
 Eventually, it was revealed that he took US Government crime statistics for gun homicides, and added uses of guns for self-defense and the use of guns by police.
 That technically does encompass almost all gun "homicides", but since a lot of that total were necessary uses of force to prevent more harm, it's certainly not the criminal loss of life that Moore implies.
 He also simply cited absolute totals rather than accounting for population differences, making the highly populated United States seem inherently violent compared to Canada and Europe, even if its citizens didn't have access to guns.

 - The documentary featured a short cartoon called A Brief History of the USA, which depicts a view of American history as rooted in violence and guns.
 It makes a number of spurious connections throughout (such as linking the founding of the Northern NRA with the resurgence of the Southern KKK) and a number of rapid-fire facts apparently designed to create False Cause in the minds of the viewers (implying that the NRA had something to do with lobbying for laws to ban blacks from owning weapons, when at the time, the NRA was still mostly a sportsman organization with few lobbying activities).
+The NRA of the time even helped blacks get surplus US Army weapons to defend themselves.

 - Bowling also claims Osama bin Laden had "expert CIA training".
 Bin Laden was never trained by the CIA, and there is no evidence beyond the circumstantial that the CIA ever even dealt with him beyond the general support granted to the ruling Mujahideen of Afghanistan in order to fight Soviet incursion.